kryosette/.github/profile/README.md

 Production will only take place when everything is ready.

 an approximate list of what should be (not everything is here)
-- there is no ICMP
+- there is no ICMP (there will be a replacement)
 - all traffic and everything else is visible